brikis98/yevgeniy-brikman-homepage/_posts/2015-05-19-docker-osx-dev.md

 But what makes Docker even more powerful is that a Docker image will run *exactly* the same way no matter where you run it.
-So once you've put in the time to make your code work in a Docker image on your local computer, you can ship that image to any other computer and you can be confident that your code will still work when it gets there.
+So once you've put in the time to make your code work in a Docker image on your local computer, you can ship that image to any other computer, and you can be confident that your code will still work when it gets there.

 One of the easiest and most effective ways to create a Docker image is to write